compareasiagroup/cgg_data_services_docs/source/index.html.md

 Parameter | Description
 --------- | -----------
-email| the new record need to have the same CGG ID as the record wishing to be updated (same email)
-vertical | Used to identify segmentation config locale | Used to identify segmentation config attributes/usercityEventName | not sure what is required-lixing providerCode | this is required providerName | this is required productCode | this field should be the same as the record wishing to be updated
+email| the new record need to have the same CGG ID as the record wishing to be updated (*1. if email is changed in app form, root email cannot be changed.
+2. if email is newly added in app form, the newly added email should be under attributes 3. if only phone number presents, records will be merged by the same phone number) vertical | Used to identify segmentation config locale | Used to identify segmentation config attributes/usercityEventName | not sure what value is required-lixing providerCode | this is required providerName | this is required productCode | this field should be the same as the record wishing to be updated